alicematimba/raci_team2/docs/overview/about.md

 !!! note "What's not in here — and why"
     Every role has responsibilities that fall entirely within their own domain.
 These do not appear in this RACI because they do not involve cross-team coordination.
 This is by design, not an omission.

-    - **Training Leads** carry significant work outside this pipeline: managing relationships with the scientific community, advising on domain strategy, contributing to institutional governance, and developing the knowledge base for their field.
+    - **Training Leads** carry significant work outside this pipeline: managing relationships with stakeholders, advising on domain strategy, contributing to institutional and programme governance, and developing the technical and scientific knowledge base to support effective training design.
     - **Education Developers, Technical Developers, and the Digital Learning Developer** similarly have areas of individual professional work — curriculum research, specialist system management, technical architecture decisions — that belong to them alone.

 ## How to use this document